AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 Orbital Interaction diagram for the copper-thiolate complex

-The orbital interaction diagram (using Gaussian 03 and AOMix-CDA at the B3LYP/TZVP level) of the Cu(HB(3,5-iPr2pz)3) and thiolate SC6F5 fragments forming the [Cu(HB(3,5-iPr2pz)3)(SC6F5)] complex. p (a2 symmetry) orbitals are shown in blue color and s orbitals (a1 symmetry) are in red.
+The orbital interaction diagram (using Gaussian 03 and AOMix-FO at the B3LYP/TZVP level) of the Cu(HB(3,5-iPr2pz)3) and thiolate SC6F5 fragments forming the [Cu(HB(3,5-iPr2pz)3)(SC6F5)] complex. p (a2 symmetry) orbitals are shown in blue color and s orbitals (a1 symmetry) are in red.

 For more details, check the following publications: